crillab/PyImageLabeling/README.md

 Two types of labeling are available:
 - **Pixel-by-Pixel**: allows to use the pixel-level precision (paintbrush, magic pen, contour filling).
-- **Geometric shapes**: allows to use different geometric shapes (polygon, rectangle, ellipse) for labeling.
+- **Geometric shapes**: allows to use different geometric shapes (polygon, rectangle, ellipse) for labeling (not yet available, under development).

 ![PyImageLabeling Interface](assets/screenshot3.png)
 *Main interface showing the comprehensive toolset for image annotation*